-Afford’s Green Valley Day Program celebrated NAIDOC Week with colour, dance, art and music.
+Afford’s Green Valley Lifestyle Centre celebrated NAIDOC Week with colour, dance, art and music.
 Many of the streets around Green Valley have Aboriginal names.
 Some of these include Arunta, Kinkuna and Naranghi.

-NAIDOC Week celebrations began at Green Valley with clients having their faces painted with the colours of the Aboriginal flag.
+NAIDOC Week celebrations began at Green Valley with customers having their faces painted with the colours of the Aboriginal flag.

-Staff and clients then welcomed Jason, from the DHARAWAL people, who talked to the group about Aboriginal culture.
+Staff and customers then welcomed Jason, from the DHARAWAL people, who talked to the group about Aboriginal culture.

 An important part of the welcome ceremony involved placing clay handprints onto a surface to be kept and recognised as a symbol of solidarity.
 An Afford jacket was chosen as the surface.
 Handprints adorn the jacket, which is now displayed proudly in a frame at the Green Valley site.

-Throughout the day, clients were supported to complete Aboriginal inspired dot paintings on plywood boomerangs.
+Throughout the day, customers were supported to complete Aboriginal inspired dot paintings on plywood boomerangs.

 Afford encourages an understanding and appreciation of communities and cultures.
-Clients are supported to learn more about the world around them and the cultures and history that makes up their local community.
+Customers are supported to learn more about the world around them and the cultures and history that makes up their local community.